Position Number MED0049

 - All Njernda Aboriginal Corporation employees must comply with the code of conduct as articulated in the Njernda Aboriginal Corporation Policies and Procedures

 - To provide continuity of care between Practitioners and other medical staff.

-- A qualified medical practitioner, registered to practice in Victoria.
-Registration must be presented to HR annually.
+- A qualified medical practitioner, registered to practice in Victoria

 - Knowledge of Health Promotion strategies